kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 It is possible to attach metadata to the sensors within the `metadata` property.

-It is possible to define `metadata` property mappings by declaring it at plugin initialization:
+It is possible to define `metadata` property mappings by declaring them at plugin initialization:

 ```js
 import { DeviceManager } from 'kuzzle-plugin-device-manager';